hehehenri/search-engine/README.md

     ```bash
     # TODO: Provide examples of how to use it
     ```
+## Project Status

+The project is currently in progress, and the following tasks have been completed or are still pending:

+- [ ] **Web Crawling:** The system is in the process of scanning the entire website to traverse its content thoroughly.

+- [x] **HTML Parsing:** The HTML documents retrieved during web crawling are being parsed to extract relevant information.
+However, there are still issues to be addressed in this functionality.

+- [x] **Document Tokenization:** The system successfully extracts valid tokens from parsed HTML documents.

+- [ ] **Document Indexing:** The next step is to implement document indexing, creating an index of term frequencies for each document.

 ## License

 This project is licensed under the [MIT License](LICENSE).